nhachem/stitchr/README.md

 ## What is (Data)Stitchr? ###

 DataStitchr or Stitchr is a tool that helps move and transform data along all phases of a data processing pipeline.
-It can be placed at any place in the pipeline to help in the data loading, transformation and extraction process.
+It can be deployed at any place in the pipeline to help in the data loading, transformation and extraction process.

 The objective is to develop an open, extensible  and "simple-to-use" tool for data engineers.